eclipse-windowbuilder/windowbuilder/README.md

 Please note that executing the entire test suite may take between 30min and 1h, depending on your system.
 Getting all tests to pass may also require a specific screen resolution or additional fonts to be installed on your system.

+### Software Bill-of-Materials

+A Software Bill-of-Materials (SBOM) is automatically created as part of the build.
+A separate SBOM is created for each plugin/feature.
+The SBOM containing the dependencies for the entire project are contained in `org.eclipse.wb.releng.updatesite`.